-Before suspending a student, a principal or superintendent must

-- a. tell the student, either orally or in writing, what misconduct he or she is accused of; - b. if the student denies the accusation, explain, either orally or in writing, the facts that form the basis of the proposed suspension, and - c. give the student an opportunity to present his or her version of the incident.
+Before suspending a student, a principal or superintendent must (a) tell the student, either orally or in writing, what misconduct they are accused of; (b) if the student denies the accusation, explain, either orally or in writing, the facts that form the basis of the proposed suspension, and (c) allow the student to present their version of the incident.

-If the principal or superintendent concludes that the student has engaged in misconduct punishable by suspension, the procedures described below applies.
+If the principal or superintendent concludes that the student has engaged In misconduct punishable by suspension, the procedures described below apply.
 If the student has a disability as defined in the Individuals with Disabilities Education Act (IDEA) as amended or Section 504 of the Rehabilitation Act, additional procedural safeguards described in the policy dealing with the discipline of students with disabilities apply.

-- a.
 The principal or superintendent should determine whether the student should be suspended or whether less drastic alternative measures would be appropriate.
-In many cases, the principal or superintendent may decide not to suspend a student unless conferences (between the teacher, student and principal and/or between the parent, student, and principal) have been held and have failed to change the student's behavior. - b.
-If the suspension is imposed, the student's parents or guardians must be promptly notified of the suspension and the reasons for the action. - c.
-Any suspension by a principal must be reported, immediately and in writing, to the superintendent, who may revoke the suspension, either part or in full, at any time.
+In many cases, the principal or superintendent may decide not to suspend a student unless conferences (between the teacher, student and principal and/or between the parent, student, and principal) have been held and have failed to change the student's behavior.

+If the suspension is imposed, the student's parents or guardians must be They were promptly notified of the suspension and the reasons for the action.

+Any suspension by a principal must be reported immediately and in writing to the superintendent, who may revoke the suspension, either in part or full, at any time.